rikkaneko/paste/README.md

 ### `GET /<uuid>`

-Fetch the paste by uuid. *If the password is set, this request requires additional `x-pass` header or to use [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).*
+Fetch the paste by uuid. *If the password is set, this request requires additional `x-auth-key` header or to use [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).*

 ### `POST /`